Export Finance

 Why you should work with Meridian

-Over the past 20 years, Meridian Finance Group has helped hundreds of companies expand their international sales using cross-border equipment loans and leasing, trade credit insurance, and other export financing tools.
+Over the past 25 years, Meridian Finance Group has helped hundreds of companies expand their international sales and operations using cross-border equipment loans and leasing, trade credit insurance, and other export financing tools.

 While we’re proficient at using Ex-Im Bank programs and other conventional export financing techniques, many of our transactions are structured using alternative methods we’ve formulated ourselves by working with a wide range of exporters, buyers, countries, and industries.